Skip to main content

 • Requirements: Human narration, retail-ready audio to ACX's standard, cover art, and metadata

-The takeaway for AI producers is simple: ACX itself is not your route.
+The takeaway for AI producers is simple: standard ACX upload is not your route.
 Appearing in Audible's store via a wide aggregator (such as INaudio or Authors Republic) is a separate path from ACX submission — but Audible still applies its own AI policy to aggregator-supplied titles, so treat Audible availability for an AI title as something to confirm, not assume.
 For a deeper look at moving beyond ACX, see our guide to ACX alternatives for indie authors.

 Which Platforms Accept AI-Narrated Audiobooks?